McLean Hospital 115 Mill Street Belmont, MA 02478

 To that end, The Connor Group Kids and Community Partners has donated $625,000 to this research.
 McLean must match the gift in equal amount and is seeking additional philanthropic support to achieve this goal.
 “Our community has been particularly impacted by economic hardship and as an organization, we’ve invested in different projects to pull kids out of generational poverty,” said Larry Connor, a member of McLean’s National Council and managing partner of The Connor Group, which created the nonprofit.
 “When we learned about Kerry’s work, trying to explain why some people are resilient and others are not, we were intrigued.
 We are investors in people, and we want to fund life-changing work that can impact as many people as possible.”

 The investment will fund a five-year, intergenerational study of 1,000 Ohio parents and their children, studying their DNA and interviewing them annually about their lives: What stress and trauma have they endured?
-What psychiatric or physical symptoms have they suffered?
+What psychiatric or physical symptoms have they endured?
 Do they have attention difficulties or problems with aggression?
 Are they faring well in certain areas of life or struggling in others?
 The concept is to connect what Ressler and his colleagues are learning about participants’ genes with the way their lives unfold.
 The hope is to better understand how trauma’s imprint may be passed down from generation to generation.
 The funding also will support other cutting-edge epigenetic research by Ressler and his lab.

 Dr. Ressler hopes the research will yield short-term and longer-term outcomes, starting with the discovery of an objective way to predict which people exposed to trauma will go on to develop illnesses like post-traumatic stress disorder (PTSD).
 By getting better at predicting trauma’s impact, clinicians could customize treatments for this vulnerable population.
 Further down the road would be the development of better medications and even technologies that could “edit” the epigenome of trauma-exposed people and prevent the development of trauma-related illness.